viktor-nikolov/lwIP-file-via-socket/README.md

         FileViaSocket f( SERVER_ADDR, SERVER_PORT ); // Declare the object and open the connection
         f << "Hello world!\n"; /* We are using '\n' on purpose instead of std::endl, because
                                 * std::endl has a side effect of flushing the buffer, i.e.,
-                                * "Hello world!\n" would be sent in a TCP packet. */ f << "I'm here.\n";
+                                * "Hello world!\n" would be immediatelly sent in a TCP packet. */ f << "I'm here.\n";
         f << std::flush;       /* We are explicitly flushing the buffer, "Hello world!\nI'm here.\n"
                                 * is sent in a TCP packet. */